 COST: $300.00; LOCATION: Metta Movement and Meditation Studio

 This course counts towards accreditation with the Unified Mindfulness Teacher Training program.

 The world is crazy.
 Meditation is sanity.
-The intention of this workshop is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
-Learning to share meditation practice is an excellent way to do both.
+The intention of this weekend training is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
+Learning to guide meditation practice is an excellent way to do both.

 Register with Eventbrite: Here

 - Anyone with a basic understanding of meditation who is interested in learning more